 8th Grade IB Info "We Are IB" Meeting: This year we will host an 8th Grade IB Info Meeting on Wednesday, January 17th, 2018.
-The English meeting will be held from 6:00-7:30 pm in Carrington Hall and the Spanish meeting will be held from 7:00-8:00 pm in the school library.
+The English meeting will be held from 6:00-7:30 pm in Carrington Hall and the Spanish meeting will be held from 6:00-7:30 pm in the school library.
 Any potential new transfer families are also welcome to join the meeting.
 The Open Enrollment deadline is usually at the beginning of February so this gives you time to come and learn what Sequoia's IB Program is all about before you make your high school decisions.
 The District Office oversees the Open Enrollment process so please visit their website at http://www.seq.org/About-Us/Departments/Human-Resources--Student-Services/Open-Enrollment/index.html for information and for the deadline to apply for an Open Enrollment Transfer for the 2018-2019 school year.
 Open Enrollment only applies to incoming freshmen.
 Please direct all questions regarding Open Enrollment to the District Office.
 Sequoia's IB Program is open to all and it is our goal at Sequoia for all our students to participate in the IB program.

 May 2019 IB Exams run from May 3rd - May 24th, 2019.